aidanastridge/Publisher/README.md

 ## Maintenance

-This is my first theme and will be updated as learn best-practices.
+This is my first theme and will be updated as I learn best-practices.
 If you want to help, don't hesitate in asking!

 ## Colors